 It should not be much of a surprise that the most bloggers (29.2%) are located in the U.S. In fact, there are more than four times as many bloggers in the U.S. as there are in the second most populated country within the blogosphere - the U.K., which is home to 6.75% of bloggers.

 Japan accounts for the third-most bloggers (4.9%), followed by Brazil (4.2%), Canada (3.9%), Germany (3.3%), Italy (3.2%), Spain (3.1%), France (2.9%) and Russia (2.3%).

 When we compared the number of bloggers to Twitter users by country, we found many similarities.
 The biggest difference was activity by U.S. users - more than half of the tweets come from U.S, Twitter users, while only a third of blog posts are from the U.S..
 The absence of bloggers from Indonesia and Australia within the top-10 is also interesting.
 In comparison, both countries rank among the top-10 of users within the Twittersphere.

-When we broke down our data to do a closer analysis of where bloggers are coming located regionally, California leads the way with 14.1%.
+When we broke down our data to do a closer analysis of blogger demographics in terms of region, California leads the way with 14.1%.
 This is almost double the amount of bloggers found in the second largest blogger populated state, New York (7.1%).